Folgers in my cup

-Such was the herculean task my mother took on.
 For forty day & forty nights my mother debated when would be a good time to start.
 Five years later.
 She was done.
 She knew all.
 Later, after she had completed her journey of the mind.
 I asked my mother if it had been worth the trouble.
-She studied thoughtfully on the question.
-Then replied, “Eh.”
+She studied thoughtfully on the question and then replied, “Eh.”

 Well, that was all the unlikely impetus I needed to try & discover an easier method for knowing ALL known things knownfully. (referred to in Trefology as the KKK — tho’ since renamed Not the KKK).
 Seconds into my research I made some incredible discoveries.
-Amazing stuff.
-Like a bottled E-lectricty machine.
-My first thought was, “How can I use this to my advantage?”
+Amazing stuff … like a bottled e-lectricty machine.
+My first thought was, “How can I use this to oppress the people I love?”

 Taken from the Trefology lecture, The ABC’s of Learning the Alphabet.
 March 12, 1997